Includes new content for 2023 | Sign up by Feb 13 for $75 discount

 • Writing a budget

-• Putting yourself out there via email, social media, individual contacts
+• Putting yourself out there via email, social media, and individual contacts

 • Tracking of donations and sending thank you emails or texts or letters